-Our nurseries are designed to accommodate infants from 6 weeks to 12 months old.
+Our nurseries are designed to accommodate infants from 6 weeks to approximately 12 months old.
 Each nursery is divided into three sections, separating infants by their development.
 The designated adult/child ratio in Pennsylvania for infants is 1:4.

 In order to maintain consistency for your child, parents are asked to provide information on their child’s specific daily routine.
 Our caregivers will use this information to customize a personal schedule that will incorporate your child’s needs and planned activities from our PA State Standards based curriculum.